axodevelopment/ACS-Tutorials/PolicyTutorials/exploring-api.md

 The `jq` tool can be used here to get some interesting data.

+With this we can collect the image data and reduce the total size of data.
+Lets get the images we've scanned, list the cvecount and get the highest vcss and the list of the vulnerabilities.

 ```bash
 curl -k -X GET "https://$ROX_CENTRAL_ADDRESS/v1/export/images" \
   -H "Authorization: Bearer $ROX_API_TOKEN" | \